 Sony created these LUTs for on-set monitoring while shooting, as well as for clip review afterwards.
 Developed alongside VENICE and also applicable to FX9, s709 renders imagery in subtle colours, with smooth colour gradation and a softer low contrast tone curve. s709 is close to the film colour characteristics, and allows directors, DOPs and cinematographers, to have the final film look characteristics on location while shooting.

-Free LUTs to transform your footage.
-25+ professional LUTs available now with more to come soon.
+Free video LUT packs to transform your footage.
+40+ professional LUTs available now with more to come soon.
 Suitable for Sony Cinema Line cameras.

 Here are two new LUT’s for use with Sony cameras that shoot with S-Log3 and S-Gamut3.Cine.
 These LUT’s were tailored for use with the FX3 and FX6 but will also produce great results with other Cinema Line cameras such as the FX9 and VENICE.
 Both LUT’s were inspired by recent hit blockbuster movies and streaming shows.